The Fight for Wild Rivers

 The video below tells the story of some of the people who once called the valley home.
 ABC Open says the former Burragorang Valley residents shared their story in this video to help us "appreciate that the secure supply of water to a huge and expanding metropolis like Sydney has a significant impact - on the environment, and on people."

-Undoubtedly, urban planning is rife with challenges about how best to strike a balance that serves people, the environment, and is as sensible and future-proof as we can in good faith decipher.
+Urban planning is rife with challenges about how best to strike a balance that serves people, the environment, and is as sensible and future-proof as we can in good faith decipher.
 As the population of our cities grow, our demands on the land and environment do too.

 The current proposal to raise the Warragamba Dam wall is said to be about reducing and managing flood risk, according to WaterNSW.